wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 is depicted in the figure below, where idle time is shown in white and compute time in yellow:

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/utilization.svg">Utilization</object>
+<div class="caption"><strong>Figure A.2.1.1:</strong>
+Depiction of an 1-hour execution in which one core computes for 30 minutes and then is idle for 30 minutes, and another core is idle for 15 minutes and then computes for 45 minutes.
+The white area is the idle time, the yellow area is the compute time. </div>

 What the above statement says is that the parallel efficiency is the yellow area divided by the area of the whole rectangle.
 In other words, the parallel efficiency